-Even with these fun Fall days upon us, it’s still easy to get stuck on what to do with our toddlers.
-Here’s a secret: Fall activities don’t have to be super fancy, cost loads of money, or take you days to prep.
-Here are my favorite 25 Fall bucket list ideas for toddlers (download the free printable at the end of this post).
+Here’s a secret I’ve learned from my years of parenting: Fall activities don’t have to be super fancy, cost loads of money, or take you days to prep.
+Here are my favorite 20+ Fall bucket list ideas for toddlers and preschoolers – that won’t cost an arm and a leg.

-Stick this activity bucket list on your fridge and when you find yourself stuck this Fall – have a peak and see what I’m (most likely) also doing.
-The link to the printable list is at the bottom of this post.
+Stick this activity bucket list on your fridge and when you find yourself stuck this Fall – have a peak and hopefully it’ll give you an idea of what to do that day.

 Some of the activity ideas in this list are linked to corresponding blog posts – definitely click thru for more direction.